Call for nominations to new statutory Aboriginal Heritage Council

 The priority is to address areas of immediate concern in the Aboriginal Relics Act 1975 while committing to undertake a full review of the amended Act in three years, with a view to its replacement by all-new legislation.

-The Bill addresses a number of inadequacies in the existing legislation, including by:
+The amendments address a number of inadequacies in the existing legislation, including by:

 - changing the name of the Act to the “Aboriginal Heritage Act";